luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 title:  "Luau Recap: April 2021"
 ---

 Luau is our new language that you can read more about at [https://roblox.github.io/luau](https://roblox.github.io/luau).
-Another busy month in Luau with many performance and typechecking improvements.
+Another busy month in Luau with many performance improvements.

 [Cross-posted to the [Roblox Developer Forum](https://devforum.roblox.com/t/luau-recap-april-2021/).]